matplotlib/matplotlib/doc/users/installing.rst

-Once you have ipython, numpy and matplotlib installed, in ipython's "pylab" mode you have a matlab-like environment that automatically handles most of the configuration details for you, so you can get up and running quickly::
+Once you have ipython, numpy and matplotlib installed, in ipython's "pylab" mode you have a MATLAB-like environment that automatically handles most of the configuration details for you, so you can get up and running quickly::